ton/fast_int/README.md

 * [Benchmark](https://github.com/google/benchmark)

-The following dependencies are optional to build the benchmarks.
-In case they are not found, it will disable building some of the benchmarks but not all of them:
+In case these dependencies are not detected by CMake, building the unit tests and/or benchmarks is automatically disabled.
+Additionally, for the benchmark tool, there is one additional optional dependency which when detected will enable some additional benchmarks:

 * [fast_float](https://github.com/fastfloat/fast_float)